cb19weber/Movies-ETL/README.md

 ### Analysis of Outcomes Based on Challenges and Goals

 ### Challenges and Difficulties Encountered
-This module had a lot of information in it: learning the ETL process, gaining an understanding of regular expressions (regex), migrating data into Python (Pandas) and then out into a SQL database.
+This module had a lot of information in it: learning the ETL process, overcoming large data storage hurdles, gaining an understanding of regular expressions (regex), and then finally migrating data into Python (Pandas) and then out into a SQL database.

 ## Results